 - Emotional Contamination OCD: A relatively rare subtype where obsessions focus around concerns that a person can be negatively affected by certain people or places or energies.

-- Existential OCD: A subtype where a person becomes obsessed with certain questions about the meaning of life, an individual’s specific purpose, or on doubt about the nature of reality.
+- Existential OCD: A subtype where a person becomes obsessed with certain questions about the meaning of life, an individual’s specific purpose, or doubt about the nature of reality.

 - Sexual orientation OCD: A type of OCD where a person has become preoccupied with questions or doubts about their sexual orientation/identity.
 The person may begin to doubt their attraction to men, women, or both and engage in a variety of compulsions to test themselves or their level of attraction.